Pipeline Outputs¶

 - DeepTools:

-bamCoverage-based tracks (supports all scaling methods) - HOMER:
+bamCoverage-based tracks (supports all scaling methods, individual and merged) - HOMER:

-makeBigWig.pl-based tracks (unscaled and merged only) - BamNado: Custom pileup tool (unscaled and merged only)
+makeBigWig.pl-based tracks (unscaled individual and unscaled merged only) - BamNado: Custom pileup tool (unscaled and CSAW individual; unscaled and CSAW merged)

 Scaling Methods: